by Dr. Lawrence Wilson

 The spin of a substance or chemical often strongly affects its biological properties.
 Natural molecules always spin either to the right or to the left.
 For example, natural amino acids all spin light to the left.
 Natural sugars all spin light to the right.

 In contrast, synthetic chemicals contain a mixture of laevo-rotary and dextro-rotary spinning molecules.
 These are usually less biologically active because they are less biologically available.

 Common examples of products sold in the health food stores whose spin is labeled are the naturally-derived amino acids: L-tryptophan and L-cysteine.
 In contrast, DL-tocopherol is a synthetic vitamin E that is less biologically active than D-tocopherol, or natural vitamin E.

 The spin of a molecule is caused by many factors.
-These include the shape of the molecule or atom, how it is formed, and its interaction with other atoms or other forces such as gravity, the earth’s rotation, the earth’s electromagnetic fields, or others.
+These include the shape of the molecule or atom, how it is formed, and its interaction with other atoms or other forces such as gravity, the earth’s rotation, and the earth’s electromagnetic fields.

 This can be why minerals, plants, and even animals found or raised in certain locations have special properties.
 It can also be why one place is better for growing cotton and another is best for growing beans or another crop.

 2. Valence.
 A second important factor in the bioavailability of a mineral and some other chemical substances is called its valence.
 Valence is the number of electrons in the outer shell of the atoms of the substance.
 For example, copper, iron and manganese usually have a valence of +2 or +3.
 If the valence is not correct, it will affect the availability of the mineral.
 For example, iron found in meat has a different valence, at times, than iron found in vegetables.

 Biologically active calcium usually has a +2 valence, as does magnesium.
 On occasion, however, it could change, or calcium could be bound to something that shifts this property and for this reason changes the biological value of the calcium or magnesium.